uqlibrary/technology-training/QGIS/QGIS_intro.md

 With a continuous numerical variable: we can change the size of the "populated places" symbols according to population. use the `Assistant` to define the scale, with the column `pop_max`.

+## Scale-dependent visibility

+Zoom to a scale in which it doesn't make sense to see features that are too small to distinguish.

+Double-click on layer: `Rendering > Scale Dependent Visibility`, and set the minimum scale to the current canvas scale, and the maximum scale to 1:1.

+Apply, and try zooming in and out.
+Notice how the layer name is greyed out when the data is not visible?

 ## Add a raster layer

 Try loading the `solaran.txt` file: data about average solar exposure.
 What is the difference with the other files?
 What kind of layer is it imported as?
 What can you do to make it easier to read?